 Teaming up against plastic waste!

-The fascination for the ocean and rivers together with their importance as a guarantor of species diversity know no bounds.
+The fascination with the ocean and rivers, together with their importance as a guarantor of species diversity, know no bounds.
 But plastic pollution on beaches and riverbanks in Europe also doesn’t stop at man-made borders.
-For this reason, avoiding micro- and macroplastic in the environment, a scientific approach to this challenge and researching sustainable materials are tasks which we Europeans must take on together.
+For this reason, avoiding micro- and macroplastic in the environment, a scientific approach to this challenge, and researching sustainable materials are tasks which we Europeans must take on together.

 Plastic Pirates – Go Europe!
 Are you with us?

 Exciting insights and valuable information are already available on our Social wall.

 Now you can also listen to the informative podcast episodes on our News page!